brodieaustin/poisoned-well-novel/poisoned-well.md

 "A traitor?
 I don't understand."

-"The water woman, our water woman," Ethen said.
+"The water woman, our water woman," Ethne said.
 "She had been banished from the guild.
 She was no longer a part of them."

 "I don't fully understand myself," the hunter said.
 "But it seems she maintained a private well, but it was tainted, poisoned.
 Certain customers paid good money for this water because of its unusual effects."

 Manan tried to process this information, but couldn't.
 The water woman had saved them and protected them.
 And her beast.
 It was so pure and noble.
 How could it have been a part of this?
 "None of this makes sense," Manan said.
 "I don't understand."

 "I don't think the Water Women do either," the hunter said.
 "Not that they would admit to it.
-But they claim to want to care of us now, of you and Ethen and my daughter."
+But they claim to want to care of us now, of you and Ethne and my daughter."

 "Is she okay?"
 Manan asked.